Mr-Bauer007/Secure-Programming-Project/README.md

 - Handles incoming requests over HTTPS
 - Encrypts files using AES-GCM
 - Derives keys from passwords using PBKDF2
-- Verifies data integrity with HMAC
+- Verifies data integrity with AES-GCM
 - Returns processed files to the client

 ---